IsaacHair/map25.2/readme.txt

 Added a document for complaints about the machine just to have a place to record all of my mistakes for future reference if I build another computer.

+From here, I think I should either write an actual assembly language and/or an operating system.